ECMWFCode4Earth/weave/README.md

 2. Make sure you work in a python environment where all the packages listed in `environment.yml` are installed.
 3. Retrieve the data.
 There are two options: the data archive, and unzip it in the folder of your choice.
    * If you only need daily mean data for existing technologies, you can use the pre-processed cached files in the `data` folder.
-   * If you need other aggregations, download the full NUTS0 PECD4.2 archive (CURRENTLY NOT AVAILABLE!).
+   * If you need other aggregations, download the full NUTS0 PECD4.2 archive (Currently not hosted publicly, but available upon request).
 4. Setup config.py.
+5. Open the package with JupyterLab.
+6. In the JupyterLab, you will need to install the `anywidget` extension.

 ### On the [ECMWF JupyterHub](jupyterhub.ecmwf.int/)
 1. Connect to the [ECMWF JupyterHub](jupyterhub.ecmwf.int/).